appseconnect/docs/_posts/ProcessFlow Management/2020-07-15-working-with-variable.md

 ![var6](\staticfiles\processflow\media\var6.png)

-C. You'll be getting a confirmation message for the deletion process
+C. You'll be getting a confirmation message for the deletion process.

 ![var7](\staticfiles\processflow\media\var7.png)

-C. Your variable gets deleted from the list.
+D. Your variable gets deleted from the list.

 _**Note:** You cannot delete a Variable that is currently in use for execution and will be provided with an error while doing so._